-Taj Mahal, New Delhi Sets New Sustainability Benchmark With Its Pioneering Chemical-Free Water Recycling System
+Taj Mahal, New Delhi sets new sustainability benchmark with its pioneering chemical-free water recycling system

 Date

-New Delhi, November 22, 2024: In a landmark step towards environmental stewardship, Taj Mahal, New Delhi, has introduced an advanced Effluent treatment plant (ETP) for wastewater recycling, becoming one of the pioneers in India to implement chemical-free water treatment for laundry operations.
-The pilot project called 'Recycling water back to laundry' reflects the hotel's commitment to sustainability under IHCL's Paathya framework, which emphasizes environmental preservation, social responsibility, and sustainable growth.
+(MENAFN- Adfactors PR) New Delhi, November 22, 2024: In a landmark step towards environmental stewardship, Taj Mahal, New Delhi, has introduced an advanced Effluent Treatment Plant (ETP) for wastewater recycling, becoming one of the pioneers in India to implement chemical-free water treatment for laundry operations.
+The pilot project called ‘Recycling water back to laundry’ reflects the hotel’s commitment to sustainability under IHCL’s Paathya framework, which emphasizes environmental preservation, social responsibility, and sustainable growth.

 The newly launched Effluent Treatment Plant (ETP) is a state-of-the-art facility capable of recycling up to 60 kiloliters of laundry wastewater daily.
 This reduces dependence on freshwater sources while promoting resource efficiency.
 Tested by IIT-Delhi and compliant with IS:10500-2012 standards, the plant treats wastewater without chemicals, ensuring it is safe and reusable within laundry operations.
 Through the initiative, Taj Mahal, New Delhi saves freshwater equivalent to the daily water needs of 5,000 individuals, contributing significantly to local water conservation efforts.